 On March 16, 2007, the National People's Congress promulgated the Enterprise Income Tax Law of the PRC which was amended on February 24, 2017 and December 29, 2018, and on December 6, 2007, the State Council enacted the Regulations for the Implementation of the Law on Enterprise Income Tax which were amended on April 23, 2019 (collectively, the "EIT Law").
 The EIT Law came into effect on January 1, 2008.
 According to the EIT Law, taxpayers consist of resident enterprises and non-resident enterprises.
 Resident enterprises are defined as enterprises that are established in China in accordance with PRC laws, or that are established in accordance with the laws of foreign countries but whose actual or de facto control is administered from within the PRC.
-Non-resident enterprises are defined as enterprises in the PRC, or have no such established institutions or premises but have income generated from inside the PRC.
+Non-resident enterprises are defined as enterprises that are set up in accordance with the laws of foreign countries and whose actual administration is conducted outside the PRC, but have established institutions or premises but have income generated from inside the PRC.
 Under the EIT Law and relevant implementing regulations, a uniform corporate income tax rate of 25% is applicable.
-However, if non-resident enterprises have not formed permanent establishment institutions or premises in the PRC but there is no actual relationship between the relevant income derived in the PRC and the established institutions or premises set up by them, the enterprise income tax is, in that case, set at the rate of 10% for their income sourced from inside the PRC.
+However, if non-resident enterprises have not formed permanent establishments or premises in the PRC, or if they have formed permanent establishment institutions or premises in the PRC but there is no actual relationship between the relevant income derived in the PRC and the established institutions or premises set up by them, the enterprise income tax is, in that case, set at the rate of 10% for their income sourced from inside the PRC.